g-ames/MiddletonScript/README.md

 middle hello.middle
 ```

-You can also output directly as a MiddletonScript bytecode file:
+You can also output directly as a MiddletonScript bytecode file (.middlebytes):
 ```sh
 middle -b hello.middle
 ```